-٥N Assessment Requirement Reference/Evidence Comments Compliance Status Comments Uncontrolled discharges and water quality monitoring exceedances occurring in March and July 2022, with associated incident reports prepared and submitted on the day of or within 48 hours of the incident occurring.
+No Assessment Requirement Reference/Evidence Comments Compliance Status Comments AQ Failure to Monitor incident notifications and post approval emails dating August 2021 and July 2023 Failure to Monitor notification in June 2023, submitted to the Major Projects Website on 18 July 2023.
+ERM have discussed the use of the HVAS monitoring equipment and constraints in relation to collection of monitoring data within Schedule 4 Condition 1.
+ERM considers that KEQPL have been compliant for the above incidents.
+Additional incident notifications involving uncontrolled discharges were reviewed including: Uncontrolled discharge occurring on 18 March 2021, submitted to the Major Project Website on 23 March 2021.
+Uncontrolled discharges and water quality monitoring exceedances occurring in March and July 2022, with associated incident reports prepared and submitted on the day of or within 48 hours of the incident occurring.
 The sample of incidents reviewed indicate that KEQPL have been immediately notifying the Department as soon as the incident is made known.
 It is noted that only a sample of incident notifications have been reviewed, however no instances of non-compliance have been identified by the auditors.
 Opportunities to improve real time monitoring for HVAS are discussed in Schedule 4 Condition 1.
-01 -Compliance Notification Â Within seven days of becoming aware of a non-compliance, The Applicant must notify the Department of the non-compliance.
-The notification must be in writing via the Major Projects Website and identify the development (including the development application number and name), set out the condition of this consent that the development is non-compliant with, the way in which it does not comply and the reasons for the non-compliance (if known) and what actions have been, or will be, undertaken to address the non-compliance.
-Note: A non-compliance which has been notified as an incident does not need to also be notified as a non-compliance.
-Uncontrolled discharge incident notifications and post approval emails and dating October 2020, March 2021, July 2021, March 2022, July 2022 AQ exceedance (HVAS) notifications and post approval emails dating July 2023 AQ Failure to Monitor incident notifications and post approval emails dating August 2021 and July 2023 The incidents discussed in Schedule 5 Condition 7 are reported non-compliance notifications.
-Notifications have been in writing and include incident reports which describe the nature of the incident, actions undertaken and further actions to be taken to address the non-compliance.
-ERM considers that KEQPL are compliant with this condition on the basis of the sample of non-compliance notifications reviewed and as discussed in Condition 7.
-C Reg ular Reporting 3.
-The Applicant must regularly report on the environmental performance of the development on its website, in accordance with the reporting arrangements in any plans or programs approved under the conditions of this consent.
-Hunter Quarries website ERM reviewed the Hunter Quarries website and reviewed reports uploaded under the Karuah East Quarry page.
-Under the Environmental Monitoring Reports Sections, monthly monitoring reports are uploaded covering each month from May 2016 through to September 2023.
-The Environmental Monitoring Reports comprise monitoring data for the following: Air quality including deposited dust and high volume air sampling; Blast monitoring: C
+Nor -Compliance Notification · · 7A Within seven days of becoming aware of a non-compliance, The Applicant must notify the Department of the non-compliance.
+The notification must be in writing via the Major Projects Website and identify the development (including the development application number and name), set out the condition of this consent that the development is non-compliant with, the way in which it does not comply and the reasons for the non-compliance (if known) and what actions Uncontrolled discharge incident notifications and post approval emails and dating October 2020, March 2021, July 2021, March 2022, July 2022 The incidents discussed in Schedule 5 Condition 7 are reported non-compliance notifications.
+Notifications have been in writing and include incident reports which describe the nature of the incident, actions undertaken С